ClayLipscomb/Odapter/README.md

 9. Click Generate
 10. After successful generation, enter a project based .config file name in File Source and click Save Current
 11. Open your project and add the generated files
-12. If your project targets .NET 3.5, add a reference for the unmanaged ODP.NET driver; if .NET 4.0 or higher, add a reference for the managed ODP.NET driver.
+12. Add a reference for the managed ODP.NET driver.
 13. Add "using Schema.YourSchemaName.YourFilterPrefixIfAny.Package" to project files in order to access packages

 For examples, see code below and [Tester.cs](/Tester).